Geometric Solution of Turbulence as Diffusion in Loop Space

 \section{Abstract}

 Strongly nonlinear dynamics, from fluid turbulence to quantum chromodynamics, have long constituted some of the most challenging problems in theoretical physics.
 This review describes a unified theoretical framework, the loop space calculus, which offers an analytical approach to these problems.
 The central idea is a shift in perspective from pointwise fields to integrated loop observables, a transformation that recasts the governing nonlinear equations into a universal linear diffusion equation in the space of loops.
 This framework, supported by recent mathematical analysis, is analytically solvable and yields an exact, parameter-free solution for decaying hydrodynamic turbulence—the Euler ensemble—which is shown to be dual to a solvable string theory.
 The theory's predictions include: (i) the unification of spatial and temporal scaling laws, governed by two related, infinite spectra of intermittency and decay exponents derived from the nontrivial zeros of the Riemann zeta function; (ii) a first-order phase transition in magnetohydrodynamic (MHD) turbulence; and (iii) the formation of quantized, concentric shells in passive scalar mixing.
-The theory also predicts log-periodic oscillations in correlation functions — effects not captured by standard phenomenology — for which there is now emerging evidence from high-precision turbulence experiments.
 The appearance of identical mathematical structures as solutions to the turbulent regime of Yang--Mills gradient flow points to the broad applicability of this approach.
 The framework also yields a new type of \emph{analytic Hodge-dual matrix surface} that solves the Yang--Mills fixed-point loop equation by harmonic map, opening the way for a geometric formulation of QCD string theory.